Check out these beautiful waterfalls in Arkansas

 OZARK MOUNTAINS (northwest and north-central Arkansas)

 High Bank Twin Falls: To reach the waterfall, park at High Bank Canoe Access for the Mulberry River. walk east along the shoulder of Ark.
 215 across a small bridge.
 Once on the other side, look for a beaten path (there is no sign) leading off to your left.
-Follow it across a small stream with waterfalls of its own and keep walking until you arrive at High Bank Twin Falls.
+Follow it across a small stream with natural waterfalls of its own and keep walking until you arrive at High Bank Twin Falls.
 Distance from the parking lot is only one-fourth mile.

 Haw Creek Falls - These are wide, shallow falls that drop about five feet from a rock ledge very near the picturesque Haw Creek Falls campground in the Ozark National Forest.
 From Scenic 7 Byway, turn west at Pelsor, which is located 35 to 40 miles north of Russellville, on Ark.
 123. The falls will be found adjacent to a small U.S. Forest Service campground of the same name, just a little beyond the Big Piney Creek Bridge.
 The campground is located 14 miles north of Hagarville on Ark.
 123, or 12 miles west of Pelsor on Ark.
 123, and is marked with a sign.
 Access to this living waterfall is considered very easy.